 That’s why our planet is collapsing – companies are profiting off our inertia and desire to buy our way out of problems rather than be thrifty and creative.

 This obviously doesn’t mean “if you use paper towels, you’re a terrible person”!
-It’s just one of many symptoms which stems for our systemic disregard for the planet.
+It’s just one of many symptoms that stems from our systemic disregard for the planet.

 3. Get cloth replacements